All Episodes

 Well, let's go back to the little press release.

-I still have the reporting off of my messaging machine that Jim had called and said, I stand corrected on this.
+I still have the reporting off of my messaging machine that Jim had called and says, I stand corrected on this matter of the flares and that this woman has lied to us at the Air National Guard.

-All right, Richard, Richard, Richard, hold it everybody.
+Richard, Richard, Richard, hold it, everybody.

-Hold it, hold it.
 Richard, Jim just gave permission for you to play it.

 Well, I have to get it.